rizwan-io/SQL-Mastery/05-Summarizing-Data/README.md

 ORDER BY total_sales DESC;
 ```

 Grouping based on multiple columns.
-We get 1 record for each city and state combination.
+We get 1 record for each payment_method and date combination.

 ```
 SELECT date, name AS payment_method, SUM(amount) AS total_payment